-Pedestrian and bicycle infrastructure is a significant issue in Vickery Meadow because the number of people that use public transportation or walk to work is more than double the city average.
+Providing pedestrian and bicycle infrastructure is a significant issue in Vickery Meadow since the number of people that use public transportation or walk to work is more than double the city average.
 Nearly one-quarter of the households in the neighborhood do not own private vehicles.
-Thus a significant number of residents rely on public transportation, walking and bicycling as their primary source of transportation to work and school.
-The area has a significant amount of pedestrian activity throughout the day and night in all weather conditions.
+Thus a significant number of residents rely on public transportation, walking, and bicycling as their primary source of transportation to work and school.
+The area has high pedestrian activity throughout the day and night in all weather conditions.
 With two elementary schools, one middle school, and one high school serving the Vickery Meadow neighborhood (combined enrollment of 2,700 students at the four schools), the DISD estimates that nearly all of the students walk and bike to school on a daily basis.
 There is no school bus service provided to these schools because they are within walking distance of the neighborhood.

-The Vickery Meadow neighborhood has a proactive group of organizations and agencies supporting improvements to infrastructure and the broader neighborhood.
-There are many activities or efforts underway that can be leveraged and have created momentum leading up to the TIGER project request.
+The Vickery Meadow neighborhood has a proactive group of organizations and agencies supporting the broader neighborhood and improvements to infrastructure.
+There are many activities or efforts underway that have created momentum and can be leveraged for the TIGER project.

 - 1. The area is well served by DART bus and rail transit service, with high frequency.
-DART has committed to providing new enhanced bus shelters along the various bus routes included in the project. - 2.
+DART has committed to provide new enhanced bus shelters along the various bus routes within the project area. - 2.
 Combined with Transportation Enhancement funds and other federal funds, the City of Dallas and Dallas County are investing \$8 million in a new shared use path along the former SoPAC rail line which will be an extremely important active transportation corridor for the area and will provide access to Conrad High School.
 The construction of the SoPAC trail is planned to begin in late 2016. - 3.
-A new public library/community center is planned on City owned property north of the intersection of Park Ln./Shady Brook Ln. (directly south of the Elementary and Middle schools).
+A new public library/community center is planned on City-owned property north of the intersection of Park Ln./Shady Brook Ln. (directly south of the Elementary and Middle schools).
 The Complete Streets improvements are critical for providing safe walking and biking access to these public institutions which will be primarily used by transit-dependent populations.
 The PRSA identified the need for a wide range of safety countermeasures in this area. - 4.
 The Park Ln.
-Tax increment financing (TIF) district has helped support infrastructure development for the Park Lane Shops, located immediately southwest of the DART Park Lane station.
+Tax Increment Financing (TIF) district has helped support infrastructure development for the Park Lane Shops, located immediately southwest of the DART Park Lane station.
 This recently completed transit-oriented development includes retail, restaurants, and housing and is helping change the perception of this area located east of US 75. - 5.
-Through targeted efforts, the Dallas Police Department and area stakeholders have been working to reduce the crime rate in recent years across the neighborhood.
+Through targeted efforts, the Dallas Police Department and area stakeholders have been working to reduce the crime rate across the neighborhood in recent years.
 New and enhanced street lighting is an important strategy in these efforts. - 6.
 The TIGER project will leverage and connect with funded improvements on Park Lane from US 75 to Greenville Ave. which has a commitment of over \$7 million of federal and local funds.
 Environmental approvals have been completed and design is 90% complete. - 7.
 A future shared use path connection is planned from the intersection of Park Ln. and Abrams Rd. to the existing White Rock Creek Trail, which is the north/south spine in Dallas for the Regional Veloweb network.
-Appendix A has more information on the Regional Veloweb.
+Appendix A has more information about the Regional Veloweb.